mkane968/DocuScope-Analysis-of-Student-Essays/README.md

-# Digital-Text-Analysis-for-WPA
+# Digital Analysis of Student Essays
-A pipeline for examining student essays computationally for the purposes of writing program assessment.
+Python scripts for the digital analysis of student essays.